RushikeshAgashe/Controller_Code/README.md

  NOTES:

  Only Controller with 'Controller_ID == 3' is capable of performing direct MODBUS communication on its serial port.
  To set up MODBUS RTU communication from a MODBUS master on PC, select COM port corresponding to DSP3.
-(See LEDs RX3 TX3 on Typhoon to check)
+(See LEDs RX3 TX3 on Typhoon's 'uGrid DSP Interface 2.0 Board' to check)

  Controllers with 'Controller ID == 1' or 'Controller_ID ==2' are capable of MODBUS communication indirectly.
  The PC must communicate with Controller3, requesting for messages for any SLAVE ID.